Arts Centre Melbourne

 We have prepared a template application form which can be accessed here.

 The template ensures that your FOI Request provides all necessary information and requests a description the information or document you are seeking access to.
 If ACM cannot clearly identify the information or documents being requested, you will be contacted for clarification.

 Processing your request

-Requests for access to documents under section 17 of the FOI Act must be accompanied by the prescribed application fee listed here.
+Requests for access to documents under section 17 of the FOI Act must be accompanied by the prescribed fee of two fee units.
+Current fee units amounts can be found here.
 Payment can be made by cheque or money order payable to the Victorian Arts Centre Trust, or by credit card.

 ACM produces a range of publications which can be accessed on the How We Work section of our website.